DMHS Alumni Educational Alliance

 Application Instructions:

-We may ask for revisions before funding, so if you want the funds to be available in time for the start of an academic year, submit the application by the end of April.
+We may require revisions before funding, so if you want the funds to be available in time for the start of an academic year, submit the application by the end of April.
 If you need the funds for January, submit the application by the end of October.
 However, applications submitted later may still be fundable in time for your target date if no major changes are needed.

 More detailed instructions appear on the application form.